What Is Copaxone?

 What Causes Multiple Sclerosis?

-In those who are suffering from multiple sclerosis, their immune systems attack the myelin sheath that coats the endings of nerves in the spinal cord and the brain.
+MS is caused by immune systems attacks on the myelin sheath that coats the endings of nerves in the spinal cord and the brain.
 The myelin sheath functions similarly to the plastic insulation on the exterior of an electrical wire.
 If that exterior coating is damaged, it can interfere with the proper functioning of the wires.
 Similarly, if the myelin sheath on nerves is damaged, the messages those nerves transmit can be slowed or even blocked.

 What causes the immune system to start attacking the myelin sheaths in the body’s nervous system is still unknown, however.
 It’s thought that a combination of genetic and environmental factors may be at play.